 Alternatives come in many varieties designed to address specific portfolio needs.
 To make sense of this variety, it is helpful to compare the long-term performance of alts with each other, and with traditional investments, to identify their characteristics.

-Comparing performance We conducted a research study to gain a better understanding of how different alternative strategies may behave in different environments.
+We conducted a research study to gain a better understanding of how different alternative strategies may behave in different environments.
 We think this understanding is essential to utilizing alts as an effective source of diversification over market cycles.

-In an earlier post, we outlined our approach to classifying alternatives by investment objective.
 Today we want to highlight the returns and volatility of the index proxies that we selected to represent the objectives.

 This graph plots return and volatility data for the 20 years through the end of 2013.